johnfial/childhood_canvas/README.md

 - Childhood Canvas is a visual play sandbox for older babies and toddlers, intended for full-screen, limited-feature use, *with a focus on keyboard interaction*.
 - Ages ~6-months through ~42 months (3 1/2 years).
 - A deployed version can be accessed at https://johnfial.pythonanywhere.com .
-(It is usually ~1-3 weeks older than this repository.)
+(It is usually older than this repository.)
 - Guest credentials:
    - *Username:*  **guest**
    - *Password:*         **aoeu1234**